ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_shapeselect.rst

    *Required settings (scripts)*

-   * shppath: path to the user provided shapefile.
+   * shapefile: path to the user provided shapefile.
+A relative path is relative to the auxiliary_data_dir as configured in config-user.yml.

-   * wgtmet: the preferred weighting method 'mean_inside' - mean of all grid points inside polygon; 'representative' - one point inside or close to the polygon is used to represent the complete area.
+   * weighting_method: the preferred weighting method 'mean_inside' - mean of all grid points inside polygon; 'representative' - one point inside or close to the polygon is used to represent the complete area.

    * write_xlsx: true or false to write output as Excel sheet or not.